luapower/ui0/ui.md

 ## The `ui` module/singleton

-The `ui` singleton is an object.
-API-wise it's a facade on [nw]'s app singleton.
-It manages app behavior, events and resources.
+The `ui` singleton is a thin facade over [nw]'s app singleton.
+It manages app settings, behavior, events and resources.

 -------------------------------------- ---------------------------------------
 __native properties__